 Asked if he thought the comments were racist, he said: "Yes I do and that's why I'd like to hear a very clear denunciation from Nigel Farage.
 I think it's totally unacceptable, and he is as British as you or I are."

 UKIP's deputy chairman Neil Hamilton, a former Conservative MP, said Mr Henwood's comments were being investigated by the party but he claimed they were a "complete distraction" from the European election campaign and "every party" had "unknown" activists who "who may have said something unpleasant on social media".

-BNP leader Nick Griffin was also asked if he considered Mr Henwood's comments about Lenny Henry to be racist.'Not racist'
+BNP leader Nick Griffin was also asked if he considered Mr Henwood's comments about Lenny Henry to be racist.